 To ensure success, it is essential that students attend school every day.
 Absenteeism is treated very seriously as it can have a great impact on a student's learning.
 Prior notice of absence should be given whenever possible.
 If a student is going to be absent, parents can phone the school in the morning after 8:00am or send a text message to the secondary attendance hotline on 0473 989 587.
-An SMS will be sent to a parent requesting information regarding a child's whereabouts if they have not attended caregroup and Lesson 1.
+An SMS or SEQTA Message will be sent to a parent requesting information regarding a child's whereabouts if they have not attended caregroup and Lesson 1.
 Students who have been absent are to bring a note from parents stating the reasons for the absence upon their return to school.

-Late arrivals, after 8:35am, are to report to the Front Office to sign in.
+Late arrivals, i.e. after 8:50am, are to report to the Front Office to sign in.